 You can remotely restart a managed computer or group of computers from the Microsoft Intune administration console.

 You can retire a computer or a selection of computers by using the administration console.
 A retired PC is removed from the Intune inventory and the associated license is freed for re-use.
 Intune's client agent and Endpoint Protection software is removed from the retired device, any policies are removed, and the values that were set by the policy are changed.

-Progent can help your organization determine whether it makes the most sense to set up Intune to manage your mobile devices as a standalone solution, as an extension of System Center Configuration Manager, as part of a Microsoft Office 365 subscription, or as part of the Microsoft Enterprise Mobility Suite.
+Progent can help your organization determine whether it makes the most sense to set up Intune to manage your mobile devices as a standalone solution, as an extension of System Center Configuration Manager, as part of a Microsoft 365 subscription, or as part of the Microsoft Enterprise Mobility Suite.
 Progent can also help you design, test, deploy and troubleshoot your Intune management solution.
 Progent's mobile computing experts can help you integrate Windows, iOS, and Android devices with Intune by providing services that include iPhone and iPad integration and Android phone and tablet consulting.
 Progent's certified network security consultants can help you make sure your mobile device security policies follow industry best practices and align with your internal policies and with regulatory requirements.
 Progent's Cisco-certified CCIE network infrastructure consultants can help you optimize your network topology to accommodate your mobile and local workers and support on-premises, multi-site, Cloud-based, or hybrid infrastructures.

 Progent's experience providing advanced online consulting can save you time and money in deploying Microsoft Intune.
 Progent has provided online IT solutions to organizations of all sizes in every state in the U.S. (For a selection of customer testimonials, see Progent's customer testimonials.)
 Progent also offers onsite consulting in major metropolitan areas throughout the U.S.